 Let’s talk about passion.
 That word has been overused and abused so much that it’s almost become a cliche.
 Google returns as many results for “passion” as it does for “hairstyle” or “luxury car.”
 (About 1.8 billion if you’re keeping score.)

-But if you’re passionate about something, no matter what it is, it’s a great starting point for your blog.
+But if you’re passionate about something, no matter what it is, it’s a great starting point for your blog to make it successful.

 Do you have enthusiasm for something but aren’t quite sure of the best way to translate it to a blog?
 Consider these points.